icathaid/01-mobile-first/phillip-james/README.md

 1.0.2 - hover function in CSS figured out by James.
 1.0.3 - minor CSS changes to colors
-1.0.4 - hamburger icon now stays at the top right corner
+1.0.4 - hamburger icon now stays at the top right corner 1.0.5 - got the formatting almost done.  just needs the nav portion to work as needed.
 <!-- Use this are to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with GET and POST routes for the book resource.